Igniting Innovation 24/7/365Subscribe Now

 Think about it, what if you mixed culture and arts with technology?
 All in the same place?
 Sharing work space with each other working side by side.

-CECUTIt would work something like TED but without the conference.
-This isn’t a pipe dream as there many organizations who already work in similar fashion.
+CECUT In Tijuana we have the CECUT or Tijuana Cultural Center.
+A center where culture and technology meet would work something like TED but without the conference.
+This isn’t a pipe dream, as there many organizations that already work in similar fashion.
 IDEO and FrogDesign immediately come to mind.

-Now imagine this replicated but in an office space with different companies, with different areas of expertise in not just technology.
+Now imagine this replicated in an office space with different companies, with different areas of expertise; not just technology.
 That would be a true ‘Innovation Center’.

 Anyways, what do you think.
 Do technology clusters really drive the type of innovation that we need?